-Fact: This much-repeated allegation is wrong.
+Fact: This much-repeated nonsensical allegation is baseless.
 Narendra Modi frantically called the Army units to Ahmedabad on February 28- as per the report of The Hindu the next day.
 India Today weekly’s report ‘Chronology of a Crisis’ on this topic in its issue dated 18 March 2002 also proves this beyond doubt.

 Before seeing this issue, let us remember the following facts.
 In an interview given by Narendra Modi to Outlook magazine in its issue dated 18 March 2002–